zillowgroup/kong-terraform/README.md

 Optionally, a redis cluster can be provisioned for rate-limiting counters and caching, and most default resources can be disabled.
-See variables.tf for a complete list of tunables.
+See variables.tf for a complete list and description of tunables.

-The Kong nodes are based on [Minimal Ubuntu] (https://wiki.ubuntu.com/Minimal).
+The Kong nodes are based on [Minimal Ubuntu](https://wiki.ubuntu.com/Minimal).
 Using cloud-init, the following is provisioned on top of the AMI:

 - A kong service user